Pam Reynolds case: Claimed NDE

-Reynolds reported that during the operation she heard a sound like a natural 'D' that seemed to pull her out of her body and allowed her to "float" above the operating room and watch the doctors perform the operation.
+Reynolds reported that during the operation she heard a sound like a 'D' natural that seemed to pull her out of her body and allowed her to "float" above the operating room and watch the doctors perform the operation.
 Reynolds claims that during this time she felt "more aware than normal" and her vision was more focused and clearer than normal vision.
 She reported seeing the surgical "saw" but said it looked like an electric toothbrush, and this is in fact true.
 She said she could hear conversations between operating room staff, even though she had earphones in her ears which were making a loud clicking noise many times per second in order to monitor her brain function.

 At some point during the operation, she says she noticed a presence and was pulled towards a light.
 She says she began to discern figures in the light, including her grandmother, an uncle, other deceased relatives and people unknown to her.
 According to Reynolds, the longer she was there, the more she enjoyed it, but at some point she was reminded that she had to go back.
-She says her uncle brought her back to her body, but she did not want to go, so he pushed her in accompanied by a sensation like that of jumping into ice water.
+She says her uncle brought her back to her body, but she did not want to go, so he pushed her in, and the sensation was like that of jumping into ice water.